interGalactic657/Knights-Tour-Mobile-Robot/README.md

 ## **Overview**

-The **KnightsTour** project is a Verilog-based design intended for the KnightsTour problem, where a knight robot moves around a chessboard visiting all squares exactly once.
+The **KnightsTour** project is a SystemVerilog based design intended for the KnightsTour problem, where a knight robot moves around a chessboard visiting all squares exactly once.
 This project includes testbenches (`KnightsTour_tb`) to verify the design, as well as Python-based scripts for simulation control, waveform viewing, log collection, and file management.
 The design can be synthesized to an Alterra Cyclone-IV FPGA for real-life simulation.

 The project uses a Makefile to automate the testing, logging, and file management processes.
 This README provides an overview of the project's structure, setup, and usage.